advil64/probabilistic-sensing/readme.md

 **Implement Agent 8, run it sufficiently many times to give a valid comparison to Agents 6 and 7, and verify that Agent 8 is superior.**

+From the graphs, we can observe that as the false negative rates of the terrains increases, the amount of actions taken by Agent 8 also increases.
+This makes sense as a higher false negative rate means the chance of failing an examination at the target cell increases, which leads to more actions needed to eventually reexamine the target cell.

+However, we also observe the Agent 8 is still able to outperform both Agents 6 and 7 as Agent 8 took fewer actions to find the target.
+We see this trend among all the terains.
+This is because Agent 8 fixes some of the weaknesses found in Agents 6 and 7.

+The weakness Agents 6 and 7 suffers from is that they ignore close cells that also have reasonably high probabilities.
+By doing this, these Agents will end up having to travel back and forth to examine cells which increases number of movements.
+Agent 8 fixes this using the various strategies described earlier.
+By considering closer cells with reasonably high probabilities using utlity values, Agent 8 was able to cut down on the number of movements by finding the target earlier.

+We also observe that the movement to examination ratio is smaller for 8.
+This makes sense as we sacrifice a lot of movement for more examinations in our strategies.
+By taking the chance to examine closer cells with reasonably high probabilities, we increase the number of examinations, but significantly decrease the number of movements.
+This allows for a smaller ratio in Agent 8 compared to Agents 6 and 7.

+Overall, our data supports that Agent 8 is superior to Agents 6 and 7.

 **How could you improve Agent 8 even further?
 Be explicit as to what you could do, how, and what you would need.**